HabitatFramework/UserGuide/glossary/glossary.rst

 		The tool can perform two types of split, Logical Split or Physical Split, depending upon the filter active in the tool.
 See :ref:`split` for more details.

 	TOID
 		A unique *topographical identifier* applied to features in Ordnance Survey's MasterMap product.
-See :ref:`mastermap_framework` for more details.
+See :ref:`habitat_framework` for more details.

 	Vague Date
 		A specific date, range of dates or imprecise date that can be specified in a variety of formats (e.g. '23 Mar 1987', 'Mar 1987 - Jun 1987', 'Spring 1987').